Shiitake: benefits, dosage, contraindications

 Hypercholesterolemia ✪✪✪✪✪

-A study showed that taking dried Shiitake (9 g/day), in 10 young Japanese women, resulted in a 7% decrease in serum cholesterol after one week.
-Another group that consumed 90 g of fresh Shiitake per day showed a 12% drop in serum cholesterol after 7 days.
-Another study conducted on individuals aged 60 and over reported a cholesterol reduction of 9%, with dried or fresh shiitake.
+One study showed that taking dried Shiitake (9 g/day), in 10 young Japanese women, resulted in a 7% decrease in serum cholesterol after one week.
+Another group that ate 90 g of fresh Shiitake per day showed a 12% drop in serum cholesterol after 7 days.
+Another study conducted among people aged 60 or over found that the cholesterol reduction was 9% with either dried or fresh shiitake.

 Posologie